martinit18/nested_fit/README.md

 he-histo.dat        # Name of the (first) data file n                   # Set of files (y/n)
-1c                  # Type of data: error bars or not and dimensions (1c,1e,2c,2s,2e)
+1c                  # Type of data: error bars or not and dimensions (1c,1e,2c,2s,2e) GAUSSIAN            # The likelihood function
 ```
+Type of data:
 - `1c`: one dimensional spectrum with counts. \
 Input: (x, n. counts)
 - `1e`: one dimensional spectrum with error bars. \